Eastern Medicine vs. Western Medicine

 Written by Patricia Zimmerman

-The best time to incorporate a form of whole-istic healing is before symptoms settle into the physical body.
-After all, an ounce of prevention is worth a pound of cure!
+For maintaining long-term health, preventing dis-ease, and supporting regeneration, Eastern approaches offer significant benefits, especially when incorporated before symptoms settle into the physical body.
+After all, an ounce of prevention is worth a pound of cure.